Faxon Atherton: Expansion into California

 In 1853, he hired San Francisco agent Alexander B. Grogan to represent his interests in California.
 However it would not be until 1860 that Atherton would return to California to settle permanently.

 By the 1860s Atherton had settled with his family in the then-fashionable section of San Francisco, Rincon Hill.
 Other residents included the Latham's, Ralstons, Millses, Stanford's, Sharon's, Donohoes, Floods, O'Briens, Fairs, Selby's and Eyre's.
 Atherton wanted to be in the company of those who built not just the banks and railroads of the American West, but the cultural and intellectual institutions as well.

 Atherton focused on ensuring his daughters married into other influential families, and they did, by marrying into the Macondray, Selby and Eyre families.

 Atherton had a business acquaintance with Guillermo Castro, a rancher, surveyor and a former magistrate under the Mexican administration, who had turned to selling large parcels of land in order to reduce his gambling debt.
-Atherton would lend him money, however took ownership of the land when Castro defaulted on his debt.
+Atherton would lend him money; however, he took ownership of the land when Castro defaulted on his debt.
 Castro's final rancho was sold in 1864 to Atherton for $400,000, with a now destitute Castro leaving for Chile.

 Atherton in turn began selling off his portion in smaller parcels.
 Two men named Cull (the namesake of Cull Canyon) and Luce bought some 2,400 acres (10 km^{2}) and began running a steam-operated saw mill in Redwood Canyon.
 The Jensen brothers also bought land from Atherton in 1867.